rahulnedunuri/cse15l-lab-reports/lab-report-2-week-3.md

 ***adding "banana"***
 ![](banana.png)
 - url.getPath().contains("/add") and url.getQuery() are performed to add the query "banana"
-- now, the new query is passed to the method via url.getPath()
+- now, the new query is passed to the method via url.getQuery()
 - the parameters array will be a splitted version of the query, and will contain "s" at index 0 and "apple" at index 1; once again index 1 is added to the list

 ***now we can search for any words containing "a" by using http://localhost:2000/search?s=a***